-671 A-C Practicum I, II and III
+671 A-C Practicum I. II and III

-The goal of practicum training is for graduate students to acquire the theoretical knowledge, clinical competencies, and awareness-of-self needed to become effective and caring practitioners.
+Prerequisites: Successful completion of PSYC 604, 615, 627, 630, 631, 638, & 642 The goal of practicum training is for graduate students to acquire the theoretical knowledge, clinical competencies, and awareness-of-self needed to become effective and caring practitioners.
 The clinical practicum complements classroom education, provides the opportunity to work with competent clinicians in diverse settings, and helps students acquire core competencies and a professional identity.
 The practicum offers students an opportunity to choose from a wide range of health care settings.
 Students acquire competencies in forming and maintaining therapeutic alliances with clients, employing cultural sensitivity in facilitating the therapeutic process, evaluating presenting problems, establishing case formulation and treatment plans, selecting effective treatment approaches, and monitoring outcomes of treatment.
 Students apply the academic knowledge, methods and competencies that are learned in doctoral courses to their work in therapy and assessment.